 The short answer is that you can take your pick between pronouncing it like "LERSS," or "LUSS," or like "LOW-ess."
 However, there's more to it than that, so here's the longer answer:

 The word "loess" is taken directly from German, because loess was first scientifically studied in Germany.
-In German the word is written Löß, so even our spelling of "loess" has a shaky history.
+In German the word, at least in the old days, was written Löß, but nowadays usually they opt for Loess, written with a capital L because it's a noun.

 Other pronunciations have been heard coming from the mouths of reputable people, and probably their sounds are as good an any.